 Justin Abbasi works as an Investigator with Children's Law Center in Washington, DC.
 Justin graduated in May of 2018 from Yale University with a Bachelor of Science in Ecology & Evolutionary Biology and Sociology and a minor in Global Health Studies.

-Prior to attending Yale, Justin lived in South Carolina.
-He was raised by his biological parents who had immigrated from Iran and older sister until March of 2008; he and his sister were placed into foster care that month.
-Four years later, he joined South Carolina’s advisory board for youth in out-of-home care.
-Justin interned at Connecticut Voices for Children during his third year at Yale and testified to the Connecticut General Assembly on behalf of legislation that sought to reduce homelessness among Connecticut adolescents transitioning from out-of-home care.
-Justin interned at the Congressional Coalition on Adoption Institute and the Healthcare Subcommittee of the U.S. Senate Committee of Finance that following summer.
-There, he created and lobbied policy recommendations that sought to improve access to behavioral health services for adolescents transitioning from out-of-home care throughout the United States.
-Justin co-founded a scholarship program for Yale students who are or were in out-of-home care.
-In his free time, Justin enjoys competing in Mock Trial, hiking, playing tennis, reading, and attending spoken word performances.
-You can usually find him lying in a hammock.
+Justin was raised in South Carolina by his biological parents who had immigrated from Iran until he and his older sister entered foster care in 2008.
+Justin began advocating for youth in out-of-home care four years later as a member of GOALL, South Carolina's child welfare youth advisory board.
+Justin continued his advocacy efforts as an intern with Connecticut Voices for Children in 2016 and testified to the Connecticut General Assembly on behalf of legislation that sought to reduce homelessness among Connecticut adolescents transitioning from out-of-home care.
+Justin interned at the Congressional Coalition on Adoption Institute and the Healthcare Subcommittee of the U.S. Senate Committee on Finance that following summer, where he created and lobbied federal policy recommendations that sought to improve access to behavioral health services for adolescents transitioning from out-of-home care.
+Justin also completed ten years of participation in Mock Trial and co-founded a scholarship program for Yale students who have experienced familial instability.
+In his free time, Justin enjoys hiking, playing tennis, reading, and attending spoken word performances.